Hong Kong Trains - High Speed Rail

 How to Buy Tickets

-Tickets can be bought at Hung Hom Railway Station, other ticket offices and from agents in the city and the departure stations in the mainland.
+The intercity through Hong Kong train tickets can be bought at Hung Hom Railway Station, other ticket offices and from agents in the city and the departure stations in the mainland.
 Tickets to Shanghai and Beijing are available 60 days prior to departure while those to Dongguan, Guangzhou East, Foshan, and Zhaoqing can be purchased 30 days prior.
 Children under 5 years old ride for free when sharing a seat with an adult with a valid ticket; children between 5 and 9 years old ride at 50% off discount; children over 9 needs to buy a full-priced ticket.

 Ticket Change and Refund